Joy Reid Gives Joe Biden Pass on N-Word in Primetime Debut

-MSNBC’s Joy Reid gave presumptive 2020 Democrat presidential nominee former Vice President Joe Biden a pass when it came to the revelation he repeatedly used the “n-word” in the 1980s in U.S. Senate hearings during her primetime debut on Monday night.
+MSNBC’s Joy Reid gave presumptive 2020 Democrat presidential nominee former Vice President Joe Biden a pass concerning the revelation he repeatedly used the “N-word” in the 1980s in U.S. Senate hearings during her primetime debut on Monday night.

 Reid, a black woman, on Monday hosted her first episode of The Reid Out, her new primetime show replacing the ousted longtime MSNBC anchor Chris Matthews.
 Reid’s rise to prominence comes amid the rise of the Black Lives Matter movement, and after Matthews—the host of Hardball for more than 20 years—was pushed out after a string of controversies plagued the end of his career.

 For her debut program, Reid landed an interview with Biden.
-Biden is a huge interview for any network news show, because Biden will be the Democrat candidate for president in November and could become president of the United States.
-Despite landing the huge interview, Reid failed to ask Biden about the biggest story of the day about Biden, which Breitbart News broke earlier in the day, which was the fact that Biden used the “n-word” more than a dozen times in a series of U.S. Senate hearings in 1985.
+Biden is a huge interview for any network news show because Biden will be the Democrat candidate for president in November and could become President of the United States.
+Despite landing the huge interview, Reid failed to ask Biden about the biggest story of the day about Biden, which Breitbart News broke earlier in the day, which was the fact that Biden used the “N-word” more than a dozen times in a series of U.S. Senate hearings in 1985.

 The story from Breitbart News topped social media networks throughout the day Monday ahead of Reid’s debut and her live interview with Biden.
 Some even publicly asked her to ask Biden about the story, including Georgia State Rep. Vernon Jones–a black Democrat who has said he will back President Donald Trump in November: